djaus2/CreateQr/README.md

 dotnet run --no-build -- -l https://example.com -n myqr -o /tmp
 ```

-- In Linux use /tmp/qr as the location
+- In Linux use /tmp/qr as the location, on Windows use c:\temp\qr (create folder first).
 - Set Instance timeout to 10 minutes.
 Set Instance gets deleted after 2 days.
 - Once you have run the app, you can download the QR code image from the `c:\temp` or '/tmp/qr' folder in the Codespace.